Strawberry Peach Sangria

 Taste the Strawberry Peach Sangria then slowly add the simple syrup a little at a time, tasting with a teaspoon as you go.
 You may not want all the simple syrup LINK so add according to your taste.

 Before serving stir in the club soda or bubbly of your choice.
+Easy summer cocktails deserve an easy summer appetizer as well.

 If you tried this recipe or any other on the blog, don’t forget to leave a comment or star rating ~ I love hearing from you!